 The LearnDash Reset Button module enables 2 things: a course progress reset button and a course progress reset function (for developers).
-The button will certainly be the more popular of the two and can be used with this shortcode:
+The button can be displayed with this shortcode or block:

 In that example, “x” is the ID for the course, which you can look up by editing your course as an admin and looking at the “post=x” value in the URL.
 The “x” there is the course ID.

 This shortcode or block can be added to any post type, including course post types.
 When placed on a course page, you do not need to pass in the course ID attribute.

 When added (and the module turned on), the button will be shown on a page only if the user viewing the button has some progress recorded for the course.
 The button will not be displayed if the user hasn’t started the course.